slurmulon/hazy/README.md

 ## Embedding

-Hazy supports lazy embedding of other JSON fixtures (or really any value) present in the fixture pool.
+Hazy supports embedding of other JSON fixtures (or really any value) present in the fixture pool.
 The example above shows this already:

 ```javascript
 hazy.fixture.register('someDog', {